Skip to main content

 Illicit drugs

-Smoking
+Smoking and vaping

-It is now well known that smoking causes serious harm to you and your developing baby.
+It is well known that smoking causes serious harm to you and your developing baby.
 This includes passive smoking, where someone is exposed to another person’s smoking.
-Smoking in pregnancy can cause complications and is linked with pre-term birth, a baby having a low birth weight, being small for age, some birth abnormalities, and even an increased risk of miscarriage, stillbirth, and SIDS.
+Smoking in pregnancy can cause complications and is linked with pre-term birth, a baby having a low birth weight, being small for age, birth abnormalities, and even an increased risk of miscarriage, stillbirth, and SIDS.

 The sooner that you stop smoking in pregnancy the better for you and your baby.